aevri/barrie-bear/barrie_bear.md

 and a small stream which ran close by to where they had pitched, was fast becoming a raging torrent.
 What should they do?
 There was a buzz of excitement within but nobody seemed to have any constructive ideas.
-Rory was the problem as he was unable to walk, and IRS.
+Rory was the problem as he was unable to walk, and Mrs.
 Beaver was beginning to get particularly anxious.
 Barrie—Bear had made himself a small spy-hole in the tent fabric, and he was able to see the water beginning to stand in ever-increasing puddles all over